djmoch/danielmoch.com/content/posts/2025/01/systems-programming.md

 the entire software stack, or if they would rather focus on writing their business logic.
 Doing so will give you an idea of where they will fit more naturally.

+## Conclusion

+For me this started as a thought experiment to understand why, despite the lack of clarity, I still find myself attracted to the term *systems programming*.
+I then used my own experience and intuitions to induce a definition for the term that put words to my gut-level intuitions about it.
+I rather doubt that framing the term this way will take off.
+The term has fallen out of regular use anyway.
+Still, I think it is helpful to have a catchall term to distinguish application programmers from all the other supporting disciplines, and I am not aware of any other term doing that today.